 Media Services:

-The classrooms at the Santa Paula site are equipped as "smart classrooms" with LCD projectors.
-Any additional audiovisual equipment needs to be requested through the IT Department at ext.
-4357.
+The classrooms at the Santa Paula site are equipped as "smart classrooms" with LCD projectors, document cameras, laptop hookups, DVD and sound.
+Any additional audiovisual equipment need to be requested through the IT Department at 805-289-6417.